chrisjaimyantony/renewable-india-dataset/README.md

 ## 🚀 About

 Created and maintained by [Chris Jaimy Antony](https://www.linkedin.com/in/chris-jaimy-antony) with the aim of democratizing access to clean energy data and enabling better analysis for sustainability research and policy.

+---

+## ⚠️ Disclaimer

+This dataset is a curated collection of public data sources and contains some values predicted using XGBoost regression.
+GSDP values are nominal and not inflation-adjusted, so this dataset is not yet suitable for formal economic research without further processing.

+If you're planning to use this in an academic project, I'd appreciate a mention or GitHub citation and feel free to reach out!